Join us for a day of parks education & networking!

 Members Save: $30.00

-Vendor Table Top Displays
+Vendor Table Top Displays - SOLD OUT

 Twenty-two 6' tables will be set up around the insider perimeter of our meeting room, creating an intimate networking opportunity for vendors and parks professionals.
 Time will be allotted prior to the official start of the day and during breaks throughout the day for event attendees to meet and chat with vendors.